JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/5_Blockchain_vs_traditional_databases.md

 >When both of them keep growing, the blockchain will slower than traditional database.
 >Because the blockchain need do addtional step, check signature verification, consensus mechanisms, and redundancy.
 >It will take some time for each transaction.
+>If i want to add more node, it may affect the